 If a customer either migrates from Sugar's cloud service to an on-site deployment or allows their subscription with SugarCRM to expire, their SugarCloud instance will be archived.
 Once archived, a final backup of the instance will be retained for a period of 120 days at which point, the instance files and data will be completely deleted.
 If this instance data is needed within the 120-day timeframe, please file a support case or, if you are no longer a customer, send an email to email@example.com to request the files.

 Upon discovering a security vulnerability in the Sugar application, a fix will be developed by our engineering department.
 Following the successful testing of the fix by our Quality Assurance department, a hotfix will be developed.
 The hotfix deployment process then begins immediately.
 SugarCRM's commitment is to secure all instances using Sugar's cloud service from a known vulnerability before publicly disclosing the vulnerability.

-For routine maintenance which will involve downtime, an email message will be sent to cloud communication recipients of affected instances 3 days prior to the event.
+For routine maintenance, which involves downtime, an email message will be sent to the cloud communication recipients of the affected instances 3 days prior to the event.
 Examples of routine maintenance would be operating system or platform patches, server resizing, migrating your SugarCloud instance to a new cloud stack, etc.

-For platform upgrades, two email communications will be sent to cloud communication recipients of affected instances.
+Sugar occasionally upgrades the major versions of the components necessary to run Sugar such as MySQL, PHP, Elasticsearch, etc. For any major platform upgrades, two email communications will be sent to cloud communication recipients of affected instances.
 The first communication will be a minimum of 2 weeks before the platform upgrades are initiated in Sugar's cloud.
-The purpose of this communication is to provide a general window when to expect the upgrade to occur so that any necessary preparations can be made.
+The purpose of this communication is to provide a general window on when to expect the upgrade to occur so that any necessary preparations can be made.
 The second communication will be 3 days prior to the event.
-Examples of platform upgrades would be upgrading major versions of the components necessary to run Sugar such as MySQL, PHP, Elasticsearch, etc.

 Unscheduled Maintenance and Downtime